 Land’s End is not a town or village, there are no houses.
-It’s based on the site of a couple of farmsteads but nowadays it is a top visitor attraction that consists of some cool amusements and a variety of places to eat.
-The nearest towns and villages are St Just and Sennen, along with Penwith’s largest settlement, Penzance, that lies 9.5 miles away.
+It’s based on the site of a couple of farmsteads but nowadays it is a top visitor attraction with lots of things to do including some cool amusements and a variety of places to eat.
+The nearest towns and villages are St Just and Sennen, along with Penwith’s largest settlement, Penzance, which lies 9.5 miles away.

 About Land’s End

 Fancy a holiday at Land’s End?
 Well, if you are looking for a break in a self-catering holiday cottage we have some exceptional accommodation for you to choose from in West Cornwall.